 • Cook spaghetti noodles according to direction on box and then drain.

-• Meanwhile, season the shrimp with salt, pepper, and paprika.
-Melt the butter in a 12 inch pan and add the shrimp.
-Cook 1-2 minutes per side, adding the garlic the last 30 seconds.
+• Melt the butter in a 12-inch pan and add the shrimp.
+Cook over medium heat 1-2 minutes per side, until shrimp are pink and curl into a "C" shape.
+Adding the garlic in the last 30 seconds.

 • Turn off the heat and add the pasta and sauce and toss together.
 Sprinkle with cilantro and chili flakes.